-- The default control type, modulating cooling and heating with automatic changeover, allows the thermostat to operate as fully stand-alone.
-Manual Changeover allows restriction of mode selection to Cool only or Heat only where necessary.
-Control Type can be selected in (tyPe) or [MSV7]. - For manual changeover control, cooling or heating system modes can be selected by pressing the MODE button or using a BACnet command to object [MSV1].
-In application where user control needs to be limited, the lock button function can be used to disable MODE button. - Occupied Cooling [AV0] and Heating [AV3] set points and Unoccupied Cooling [AV8] and Heating [AV9] setpoints can be set individually.
-Minimum deadband [AV7] can be programmed as well.
+- The default control type is 2-stage cooling and heating with automatic changeover.
+This makes the thermostat operate fully stand-alone.
+Control Type can be selected in (tyPe) or [MSV7].
+Manual Changeover control type allows restriction of mode selection to Cool only or Heat only in applications where necessary. - Occupied Cooling [AV0] and Heating [AV3] set points and Unoccupied Cooling [AV8] and Heating [AV9] setpoints can be set individually for cooling and heating modes, with either manual or automatic changeover control.
+Minimum deadband [AV7] can be programmed as well. - For cooling/ heating with manual changeover control, cooling or heating can be selected by pressing the MODE button or using a BACnet command to object [MSV1].
+In application where user control needs to be limited, the lock button function can be used to disable MODE button.